top of page

 What is the Staunch book prize?

-The Staunch book prize is "the Prize For A Thriller In Which No Woman Is Beaten, Stalked, Sexually Exploited, Raped Or Murdered."
+The Staunch book prize is “the Prize For A Thriller In Which No Woman Is Beaten, Stalked, Sexually Exploited, Raped Or Murdered.”
 Launched last year in 2018, the first winner was Jock Serong (what a name) with his novel On The Java Ridge.
+Forgetting it dealt with the Staunch prize in 2018, the Guardian weighed in with the measured article, headed “Crime writers react with fury to claim their books hinder rape trials.”

 What's the problem?

-There are many in the crime writing community who have spoken out against the Staunch book prize.
-The Guardian article notes the objection of several crime thriller authors - all-female, notably.
-Val McDermid probably said it best:
+Many in the crime writing community have spoken out against the Staunch Book Prize.
+The Guardian article notes the objection of several crime thriller authors - all female, notably.

 As long as men commit appalling acts of misogyny and violence against women, I will write about it so that it does not go unnoticed.

 Which is an understandable point of view.
-And as I might have mentioned a few hundred times on Twitter and here on the blog, I'm obsessed with Agatha Christie who had no problem showing violence against women.
+And as I might have mentioned a few hundred times on Twitter and here on the blog, I’m obsessed with Agatha Christie, who had no problem showing violence against women.

 For a much, much better understanding of what these writers are uncomfortable with, read Sophie Hannah's article from last year.
 A prize for thrillers with no violence against women?
 That’s not progressive.